Acute Injuries

 • Splint:

-• Discontinue daily use of splint with continued use during heavy lifting and/or sports activities for protection until 12 weeks post-op.
+• Discontinue daily use of splint with continued use only during heavy lifting and/or sports activities for protection until 12 weeks post-op.

 • Exercise:

-• Begin gentle progressive strengthening if pain-free
+• Begin gentle progressive strengthening if pain-free.

 12 Weeks Post-Op: